Skip to main content

 Recognising community groups

-Across the UK, community groups are trusted voices playing an increasingly important role in supporting households to retrofit their homes, reduce energy use, cut carbon emissions and lower bills.
+Across the UK, community groups are trusted voices playing an increasingly important role in supporting households to retrofit their homes, reduce energy use, cut carbon emissions and lower their bills.
 Aside from recognising the role community energy groups can play on shared ownership models for solar, batteries and renewable infrastructure, we are disappointed not to see more support for community groups who want to improve delivery of home energy retrofit in their area.
-Schemes like Green Open Homes have demonstrated how communities can play a fundamental role in building consumer trust and scaling local retrofit.
+Schemes like Green Open Homes have demonstrated how communities can play a fundamental role in building consumer trust and scaling-up local retrofit.

 Making it work